The Bankrate promise

 What is debt settlement?

 Debt settlement involves working with a third-party settlement company to resolve your unpaid debts.
-Settlement, though often risky and expensive, takes the work out of negotiating with and paying the creditors directly.
+Though often risky and expensive, settlement takes the work out of negotiating with and paying the creditors directly.

 While this may seem like an ideal option, creditors are under no legal obligation to work with settlement companies.
-Plus, you’ll have to stop making payments to your creditors once you start working with a debt settlement company, so you can expect your credit score to take a massive hit — sometimes decreasing as much as 100 points.
+Plus, you’ll have to stop making payments to your creditors once you start working with a debt settlement company.
+When you stop making payments, it severely impacts your score.
+You can expect your credit score to take a massive hit when working with a settlement company.
+Depending on your circumstances and debt, it could be as severe as a 100-point drop.

 When to work with a debt relief company

-When there are no other options available and you don’t wish to turn to bankruptcy, settling your debts may be the best — and only — option when it comes to taking care of overwhelming balances.
+When there are no other options available and you don’t wish to turn to bankruptcy, settling your debts may be the best — and only — option for taking care of overwhelming balances.

 What is bankruptcy?